miapuffia/robert-helper-functions/README.md

 # Robert Helper Functions
 A set of functions that can be used in other Java code to help simplify certain actions.

+## ColorConverter
+This class provides static methods to convert or alter JavaFX colors

 ## ColoredFormatter
 This class is a formatter that changes the output text color depending on its level.